Big Bear: Life after Treaty 6 and the Trial of Big Bear

 Big Bear had resisted signing Treaty 6 for four years.
 With food supplies running low and his people facing starvation, he was forced to sign the Treaty.
 After signing the Treaty, Big Bear and his people could not decide where their reserve would be.
 Though they did not want to live on a reserve, in order to receive food rations from the government a location needed to be decided on.
 The first winter after signing the treaty, Big Bear and his people did not receive any rations as they had not decided what reserve to live on.
 In the year 1884, Big Bear met Hudson's Bay Company clerk Henry Ross Halpin in Frog Lake, and the pair soon became friends.
 In 1885 Big Bear chose a reserve to live on.

 As Big Bear delayed making the choice of a reserve, he lost influence over his people.
 Cree Chief Wandering Spirit rose in authority among the band.
 After Métis initiated the North-West Rebellion of 1885 under Louis Riel and Gabriel Dumont, Big Bear and his band played a minimal role in the overall uprising.
 Big Bear's son Little Bear joined with Chief Wandering Spirit to go to Frog Lake and kill some of the white residents.

 Big Bear voluntarily surrendered to the North-West Mounted Police at Fort Carlton on 2 July 1885.

 Big Bear tried to solve the problems between his people and the Canadian government peacefully.
 Many hoped Big Bear would be found 'not guilty' as he had tried to stop the massacre at Frog Lake and had tried to protect the white hostages that were taken prisoner.

 His friend, Henry Ross Halpin, testified at his trial saying that he was just as much of a prisoner as he himself had been.
 At the time of the trial, Big Bear was 60 years old.
 The trial was confusing for Big Bear as the trial was in English, and had to be translated into Cree.
 Hugh Dempsey stated in his book that Stanley Simpson, a man who was taken prisoner at Fort Pitt, was the only man to appear for the prosecution.
 Much of the evidence supported Big Bear's innocence.
 The evidence was clear that Big Bear had not taken part in killings at Frog Lake or the looting and taking of hostages at Fort Pitt.

-However, judge Hugh Richardson found Big Bear guilty of treason-felony.
+However, judge Hugh Richardson found Big Bear guilty of felony treason.
 He was sentenced to three years at Stony Mountain Penitentiary in Manitoba.

 Death

 While imprisoned, Big Bear converted to Christianity.
 He became ill and was eventually released in February 1887 after serving approximately half of his prison term.
 He went to live on the Little Pine reserve.
-His failing health resulted in his death soon after, on January 17, 1888, at 62 years of age.
+His failing health resulted in his death soon after, on 17 January 1888, at 62 years of age.